-On November 15, 2018, the Company entered into a Joint Development Agreement with Saint-Gobain a multinational corporation that produces a wide variety of construction and high-performance materials for applications in automotive, aerospace, health and energy.
+In 2018, the Company entered into a Joint Development Agreement with Saint-Gobain a multinational corporation that produces a wide variety of construction and high-performance materials for applications in automotive, aerospace, health and energy.
 The goal of the collaboration is to enhance high temperature processing of Nano One's lithium-ion battery materials.
-This agreement formalizes innovative efforts that began in 2018 and the two companies continue to work in collaboration, under the joint development agreement, to enhance the thermal processing and performance of their respective materials.
+The two companies continue to work in collaboration, under the joint development agreement, to enhance the thermal processing and performance of their respective materials.
 Saint-Gobain is also one of the Company's partners in connection with SDTC Program #2.